pickyourtrail_logo

 2. Florence

-Unlike Rome's ancient ruins, Florence dazzles with fine art and elegant architecture that feels almost impossibly curated.
-Home to Michelangelo's David and Botticelli's masterpieces, it's a must-add place on your Florence tour packages if you are a history buff.
-Pair it with a glass of Chianti and a sunset view from Piazzale Michelangelo for a memory that'll last a lifetime.
+Unlike Rome’s ancient ruins, Florence dazzles with fine art and architecture that feels almost curated.
+Home to Michelangelo’s David and Botticelli’s masterpieces, it’s a highlight of any Florence tour package for history buffs.
+Pair a museum day with a sunset view from Piazzale Michelangelo.
+Add Florence if you have three or more extra days and lean more towards Renaissance art than ancient ruins on a 10-day Italy itinerary.

 • Best Time to Visit: March–May and September–November

-• How to Get There: Nearest airport is Florence Peretola (FLR)
+• How to Get There: The nearest airport is Florence Peretola (FLR)

 • Ideal For: Art lovers, Renaissance history fans, honeymooners, photography enthusiasts

-Hidden tip: Visit San Miniato al Monte church at dusk when Benedictine monks perform Gregorian chants
+Hidden tip: Visit the San Miniato al Monte church at dusk when Benedictine monks perform Gregorian chants.

 3. Venice

-Built on water, laced with canals, and completely car-free, Venice is one of the top places to visit in Italy for honeymooners.
-Explore the beauty of Venice by gliding through the Grand Canal on a gondola and vaporetto.
-Every bridge you cross and every canal-facing café you sit at feels cinematic.
-Don't miss a gondola ride at dusk; it's the kind of experience that makes Italy honeymoon packages so popular.
+Built on water, laced with canals, and entirely car-free, Venice is one of Italy’s top honeymoon destinations.
+Glide through the Grand Canal by gondola or vaporetto.
+Every bridge and canal-facing café feels cinematic.
+A gondola ride at dusk is a genuine highlight of many Italy honeymoon packages.

 • Best Time to Visit: April–June and September–November (avoid carnival crowds in Feb if budget-conscious)